hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 Hosting the UIs
 ---------------

-Lastly, we have to host the frontend files for the wallet UI, the CNS UI and the splitwell UI.
+Lastly, we have to host the frontend files for the wallet UI, the ANS UI and the splitwell UI.
 We're going to use a standard NGINX Docker container to host all the frontends.
 If you don't have Docker installed, please install it now by following the `Docker installation documentation <https://docs.docker.com/get-docker/>`_.
 Please make sure to install version 20.10.0 or higher on Linux,which supports ``host.docker.internal``.